p0mvn/hypersplit/README.md

 At launch, only ETH on-ramp is supported, so gas fees are automatically deducted from the swap.
 For future ERC-20 support, we may need to pre-fund gas by deploying a contract on HyperEVM to receive the ERC-20, deduct gas fees, and then send USDT to the user.
 This enhancement is planned for later.

-## Authentication
+## Hyperliquid Hackathon Categories

+- **Hyperliquid Frontier Track**
+  - HyperSplit mobile app is solving a real problem - instant expense splitting.
+- **Best use of Privy**
-We use Privy to manage the user resource.
+  - We use Privy to manage the user resource.
 Users log in via SMS OTP and are then added as a user resource in Privy.
 Then, we generate an embedded Ethereum wallet that the user will use to transact.

-The backend has its own representation of users that are linked via external ID pointing to the authenticated Privy user.

-To authenticate and authorize requests to the BE, the frontend will include a Privy JWT identity token in the request.
-The BE will then use those tokens against a privy REST API for getting the user's information, such as phone number and external ID.
-Docs can be found [here](https://docs.privy.io/user-management/users/identity-tokens).
+- **Best use of LiFi**
+  - We use LiFi for on/off ramp from crypto: swap ETH to USDT on Hyperliquid
+- **Best use of Alchemy**
+  - We use Alchemy to get the balance of the user's wallet as well as RPC capabilities across EVMs.
+- **Best showcase of identity with Hyperliquid names .hl**
+  - For finding their friends, users can use their .hl name instead of their wallet address.
+There is a UX to purchase a name and assign it to their Privy account.

 ## Getting Started